-If you have Rally Portfolio Manager (RPM), you can use the Portfolio Kanban board to plan feature delivery in a continuous flow.
+If you have CA Agile Central Portfolio Manager (RPM), you can use the Portfolio Kanban board to plan feature delivery in a continuous flow.
 The Portfolio Kanban board helps you track the status of your portfolio items as they move along in your portfolio process.

 Maximum throughput is the objective by finding bottlenecks in your process and limiting the work-in-progress to get work done effectively and efficiently.

 - How effective is your current process?
 Should it be adjusted?

 - How much time will it take to release this feature?